superfineorg/superfine-sdk-unity/README.md

 ## 2.3 Ads Events
 These events are used to track ads from your app.
 You can use the Superfine dashboard later to check ad performance based on these events.

-Call this event when an ad placement is loaded:
+Call this function when an ad placement is loaded:
 ```groovy
 TrackingManager.GetInstance().TrackAdLoad(ad_unit, ad_placement_type, ad_placement);
 ```

-Call this event when an ad is closed:
+Call this function when an ad is closed:

 ```groovy
 TrackingManager.GetInstance().TrackAdClose(ad_unit, ad_placement_type, ad_placement);
 ```

-Call this event when the user clicks on an ad:
+Call this function when the user clicks on an ad:

 ```groovy
 TrackingManager.GetInstance().TrackAdClick(ad_unit, ad_placement_type, ad_placement);
 ```

-Call this event when an ad is displayed:
+Call this function when an ad is displayed:

 ```groovy
 TrackingManager.GetInstance().TrackAdImpression(ad_unit, ad_placement_type, ad_placement);